Supportive Communities

 The Supportive Communities program is an initiative aimed at creating age-friendly communities where older adults can thrive and maintain their independence.
 The program focuses on enhancing community resources and services to meet the needs of aging populations, including access to healthcare, transportation, housing, social activities, and other support services.

 By collaborating with local governments, nonprofit organizations, businesses, and community members, the program works to develop strategies that promote active aging and improve the overall quality of life for older adults in Maryland.
-These strategies include implmenting community-based initiatives, advocating for policy changes, and providing resources and support to local organizations serving older adults.
+These strategies include implementing community-based initiatives, advocating for policy changes, and providing resources and support to local organizations serving older adults.

 Community engagement is also a cornerstone of the program, involving older adults, caregivers, service providers, policymakers, and other stakeholders in the planning, implementation, and evaluation of age-friendly initiatives that lead to improved access to services, increased social participation among older adults, enhanced community cohesion, and greater awareness of aging-related issues.